 Creators of the model of structural dissociation also found that survivors of trauma increase mental energy when they:

 1. Establish and maintain safety.
-After sexual abuse, it’s tough regaining feelings of safety.
+After sexual trauma, it’s tough regaining feelings of safety.
 Feeling frightened can become an ongoing emotional subtext to all experience.
-Yet even while worrying constantly about the possibility of being assaulted (or entirely dissociate feelings of fear), many of us fail to take actions that might actually make us safer.
+Yet even while worrying constantly about the possibility of being assaulted, many of us fail to take actions that might actually make us safer.

 Treat safety as something you deserve and an inalienable right.
 Commit to assessing for safety in all aspects of your life, rather than worrying about it.
 And use methods from the Window of Tolerance Guide (or your own stress reduction skills) when you notice you are safe yet excessively worrying about your safety.